Whether you're writing for a local newspaper, online journal or glossy magazine, you need a common core of basic journalistic skills and knowledge.

 - BA (Hons) Journalism and Media

-Within the Humanities Programme, this subject can be combined with other subjects to form the following degrees:
+Within the Humanities Programme, this subject can be combined with other subjects or can be studied to form a Joint Honours degree.

 What will I study?